FluxBP/pserve/README.md

 ## Connecting PermaServe to other Antelope blockchains

 The default PermaServe implementation points to the PermaStore contract [permastoreux](https://explorer.uxnetwork.io/account/permastoreux) on the [UX Network](https://uxnetwork.io), and uses the blockchain API node https://api.uxnetwork.io.
 If you are going to use another blockchain and/or another PermaStore contract deployment, you have to edit pretty much all of the source files.
-Search for `permastoreux` and `api.uxnetwork.io` across the project and change them to what you need.
+Search for `permastoreux`, `api.uxnetwork.io`, and `UX Network` across the project and change them to what you need.

 ## Capybara